Andrea Skinner resigns as Hockey Canada's interim chair

 Skinner, a Toronto lawyer, said she has been “gratified” for the opportunity to work with people in the organization, “despite recent challenges.”

-"I sincerely appreciate the support I have received from many Canadians, particularly women, who also seek to positively influence the game and sport," said Skinner.
+“I sincerely appreciate the support I have received from many Canadians, particularly women, who also seek to positively influence the game and sport,” Skinner said.

 Skinner vigorously defended the national governing body’s executives earlier this week when she appeared via video before members of Parliament alongside former Brind’Amour in a Canadian Heritage standing committee meeting in Ottawa.

-She had insisted hockey shouldn't be made a "scapegoat" or "centrepiece" for toxic culture that exists elsewhere in society, and referenced politicians who have been accused of sexual misconduct during the Tuesday hearing.
+She had insisted hockey shouldn’t be made a “scapegoat” or “centerpiece” for toxic culture that exists elsewhere in society, and referenced politicians who have been accused of sexual misconduct.

 Skinner and Brind’Amour were questioned why Hockey Canada president and chief executive officer Scott Smith had not been fired.